tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 1. We should provide namespacing for the operation names early on to avoid future collisions with function names.
 One option is to adopt java-style "org.opname", basically using the developing organization to disambiguate.
-Another alternative is to use semantic namespaces e.g. `linalg`.
+Another alternative is to use semantic namespaces e.g. `glinalg`.
 Yet third, is to use org.semantic.opname.

     Note: since many of these functions will live in user codebase we obviously